Methodology

 Start with a tool, then review the math

-Methodology is most useful when it is connected to the calculator that produced the estimate.
-Each section below includes a clearly labeled tool link so readers can begin from the proper calculator and then use this page to understand the source rules, assumptions, and limitations.
+Methodology is most useful when connected to the calculator that produced the estimate.
+Each section below links to the relevant tool so you can begin from the calculator and return here to understand the source rules, assumptions, and limitations.

 EFC / Student Aid Index (SAI) Calculator